konveyor/tackle-container-advisor/README.md

 <!-- -----------Set up for Tackle Containerzation Adviser Completed !!!--------- -->
 <!-- ``` -->

-**DEPLOYING BACKEND API AS A SERVICE**

-There are 4 options for deploying the backend API as a service.
+There are 4 options for deploying TCA as a service.

 1. Install the service requirements and start the service from command line.